 - Opening up your supply chain to customers and vendors

-- Orchestrating demand-driven responses through better visibility across operations, syncing demand signaling, and improving
+- Orchestrating demand-driven responses through better visibility across operations and synchronizing demand signals

 - Leveraging an integrated supply chain planning platform